ecalder6/azure-gaming/README.md

 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
 If you encounter an issue, please submit it on GitHub.

 ## Do this first
 1. Sign up for an [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
-You need a paid subscription as the free account grants you access to GPU VMs.
+You need a paid subscription as the free account does not grant you access to GPU VMs.
 2. Sign up for an account on [zero tier VPN](https://www.zerotier.com/) and create a network.
 Make sure the network is set to **public**.
 Note down the network id.
 3. Download and install zero tier VPN on your local machine.
 Join the network using the network ID noted in the previous step. **Make sure your local machine connect to the network BEFORE the VM does!**